 Landscape uses of Gardenia volkensii

-Its slow growth and masses of fragrant white flowers makes it ideal for a small garden.
+The slow growth and masses of fragrant white flowers of Gardenia volkensii makes it ideal for a small garden.
 It also grows well in a container on the patio adding interest for a very long period.
 It also makes a beautiful bonsai plant.
+Some people also use it as a Christmas tree.